timhagel/ArchFixMountingDiskIssue/README.md

 <h1>Installing Archinstall</h1>

 1. Cd into wherever you put your archinstall
+2. Run `pip install setuptools`
-1. Build the project and install it using `python setup.py install`
+3. Build the project and install it using `python setup.py install`
-2. Start the installer with `python -m archinstall`
+4. Start the installer with `python -m archinstall`
-3. Go through the installation process as normal
+5. Go through the installation process as normal